Sima Tan (Jin dynasty): As crown prince and removals

 In January 307, after Sima Yue emerged victorious in the War of the Eight Princes, Emperor Hui died from being poisoned and Sima Chi was to succeed him.
 However, Hui's widow, Yang Xianrong wanted to become Empress Dowager, so she attempted to install Sima Tan to the throne instead.
 She summoned Sima Tan ostensibly to have him serve as a Master of Writing, but at the same time, the minister Hua Hun (華混; great-grandson of Hua Xin) rebuked her and also called Sima Yue and Sima Chi to the palace.
-Sima Tan sensed that something was amiss, so he pleaded illness and left.
-As a result, Sima Chi ascended the throne and was posthumously known as Emperor Huai of Jin.
+Sima Tan sensed that something was amiss, so he claimed illness and left.
+As a result, Sima Chi ascended the throne and became posthumously known as Emperor Huai of Jin.

 Sima Tan also received support from certain ministers within the imperial court who want him to take the throne.
-In February or March 307, not long after Emperor Huai's ascension, Tan's maternal uncle, Zhou Mu (周穆) and Zhou Mu's brother-in-law Zhuge Mei (諸葛玫; brother of Emperor Wu's concubine Lady Zhuge Wan and grandson of Zhuge Xu) both advised Sima Yue to replace him with Sima Tan, citing that Huai had been illegitimately installed by Zhang Fang.
+In February or March 307, not long after Emperor Huai's ascension, Tan's maternal uncle, Zhou Mu (周穆) (Note: Zhou Mu's mother was a paternal aunt of Sima Yue, being a daughter of Sima Kui (Yue's grandfather and younger brother of Sima Yi).) and Zhou Mu's brother-in-law Zhuge Mei (諸葛玫; brother of Emperor Wu's concubine Lady Zhuge Wan and grandson of Zhuge Xu) both advised Sima Yue to replace him with Sima Tan, citing that Huai had been illegitimately installed by Zhang Fang.
 However, Yue angrily refused and immediately ordered the two men to be executed.
-On 8 May 307, Sima Tan's brother, Sima Quan (司馬詮) was made crown prince to Emperor Huai.
+On 8 May 307, Sima Tan's brother, Sima Quan (司馬詮 (Note: This name is per Zizhi Tongjian.
+In Jin Shu, his name was written as "铨", with the same pronunciation.)) was made crown prince to Emperor Huai.

 Death and aftermath

 At the end of 307, there was a plot to establish Sima Tan as crown prince by Lü Yong (呂雍), Chen Yan (陳顏) and others.
 However, Sima Yue discovered the plot, and now convinced that Tan would only cause further trouble, he forged an edict imprisoning him at Jinyong Fortress (金墉城) near Luoyang.
-Finally, on 24 March 308, Sima Yue killed the 14-year-old Sima Tan (by East Asian reckoning) and had him buried with commoner rites.
+Finally, on 24 March 308, Sima Yue killed the 14-year-old (by East Asian reckoning) Sima Tan and had him buried with commoner rites.
 His brother Sima Yue (司马籥), who was Prince of Xincai after Sima Teng's death in June or July 307, was made the new Prince of Qinghe.
 Sima Quan eventually died in the Disaster of Yongjia in July 311; their brother Sima Duan (司马端) fled to join Gou Xi and was made crown prince by Gou.
 However, Duan and Gou were captured by Shi Le in October.
 While Gou was eventually executed in c.November, Sima Duan's fate was unknown although he was assumed to be killed by Shi as well.